Edmond Malone: The Plays and Poems of William Shakespeare

 The years from 1783 to 1790 were devoted to Malone's own edition of Shakespeare in multiple volumes, of which his essays on the history of the stage, his biography of Shakespeare, and his attack on the genuineness of the three parts of Henry VI, were especially valuable.
 His editorial work was lauded by Burke, criticised by Walpole and damned by Joseph Ritson.
 It certainly showed indefatigable research and proper respect for the text of the earlier editions.

 The Ireland forgeries

 Malone published a denial of the claim to antiquity of the Rowley poems produced by Thomas Chatterton, and in this (1782) as in his branding (1796) of the Ireland manuscripts as forgeries, he was among the first to guess and state the truth.
 His elaborate edition of John Dryden's works (1800), with a memoir, was another monument to his industry, accuracy and scholarly care.
-In 1801 the University of Dublin made him an LL.D.
+In 1801 he received an LL.D. from Trinity College Dublin.